-Course Objective: To introduce the concept of electric drives and control strategies.
+Course objective: To introduce the concept of electric drives and it features.
+To get familiarize with estimation of motor rating and solid-state controlled drives.

 Definitions and Dynamics of Electric Drives: Concept of electric drive and its classifications, Types of loads, Four-quadrant drive, Dependence of load torque on various factors, Dynamics of motor-load combination, Steady state stability of an electric drive system, Load Equalization.

 Drive Features of Importance: Multi-quadrant operations of DC and AC motors, Energy relations during starting and braking.